deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 ### Disks in OpenStack

-The node disk can be local or network.
-A local disk in OpenStack, is an ephemeral disk, and a network disk is a persistent disk (cinder storage).
-The first one is deleted along with the VM, and the second one remains in the cloud when the VM is deleted.
+The node's disk can be local or network.

+A local disk is an ephemeral disk.
+It is deleted along with the VM.
+A network drive is a persistent disk (cinder storage).
+It remains in the cloud when the VM is deleted.

 * A network disk is preferred for the master node so that the node can migrate between hypervisors.
 * A local disk is preffered for the ephemeral node to save on cost.
 Not all cloud providers support the use of local disks.
 If local disks are not supported, you have to use network disks for ephemeral nodes.